ljunkie/plexWatch/README.md

 * notify when a user pauses watching a video
 * notify when a user resumes watching a video
 * notify on recently added content to a PMS server
-* notifies via email, prowl, pushover, growl, twitter, boxcar, GNTP and/or a log file
+* notifies via email, prowl, pushover, growl, twitter, boxcar, pushbullet, GNTP and/or a log file
 * enable/disable notifications per provider & per notification type (start, stop, paush, resume, recently added)
 * backed by a SQLite DB (for state and history)
 * CLI to query watched videos, videos being watched and stats on time watched per user